Stool Culture + Sentry Air Systems

 Respiratory Hazards of Diacetyl and 2,3-pentanedione Exposure in the Coffee Roasting Industry

 During coffee production of both flavored and unflavored coffee, production employees become exposed to dangerous VOCs resulting in irreversible lung damage (Ref.
 1).
 The most hazardous VOCs released from flavorings and naturally from roasting coffee beans are diacetyl and 2,3-pentanedione.
-Exposure to even small amounts over time or large concentrations over a short period of… Learn More
+Exposure to even small amounts over time or large concentrations over a short period… Learn More

 Cosmetic Manufacturing Line